nameless-and-blameless/TAG/reports/Phantom-Pantries.md

 | Example Church         | 2024-01-01    | School Bus          | Inmates     | 500+      |

 **Note**: Only Phantom Pantries are listed in this table.
+**Note**: According to the Creator over 7,000 victims have been killed.
+The table is being populated.